Mort1B/rust-downloadr/README.md

 # rust-downloadr
 download arweave tx-data in rust by splitting it up in chunks of data appending to a vector and printing to file

+If you get UnexpectedEof error and you know tx_id is correct then just try again.

 Run: